open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 their own registries containing signals and attributes specific to their products, while open-source library authors could define custom signals tailored to their libraries.
 Enterprises could also create internal registries to define custom signals that align with their specific needs and share these across teams and products.

+The effect of combining semantic conventions, multiple registries, and Weaver is illustrated in the diagram below.

 ![Semantic Convention Registries + Weaver = Open Ecosystem](images/otel-semconv-open-ecosystem.svg)